conduktor/conduktor-docs/docs/platform/get-started/configuration/cortex.md

 INFO monitoring_entrypoint - Patch "/var/conduktor/configs/monitoring-cortex.yaml" configuration with "/opt/override-configs/cortex.yaml" fragment
 ```

-### Overriding with ConfigMap
+### Overriding Cortex with ConfigMap
-If you are deploying Cortex using our [Helm charts](https://github.com/conduktor/conduktor-public-charts/blob/main/charts/console/README.md) you may expand the input with a custom ConfigMap for overriding configuration such as retention time within Cortex.
+If you are deploying Cortex using our [Helm charts](https://github.com/conduktor/conduktor-public-charts/blob/main/charts/console/README.md#platform-cortex-parameters) you may expand the input with a custom ConfigMap for patching configuration such as retention time within Cortex.

 ```yaml
 apiVersion: v1